-- Stay calm, call or send someone to the office for help and phone for an ambulance. - Stay calm, call or send someone to the office for neip and phone for an ambulance.
+- 1. Stay calm, call or send someone to the office for help and phone for an ambulance. - 2.
 Reassure the patient and encourage them to be calm and still, restricting movement is very important. - 3.
 The most effective first aid for snakebite is the pressure-immobilisation technique.
 The principle is to minimise the movement of venom around the lymphatic system until the patient is in a hospital.
 This is done by applying a firm bandage (or suitable alternative) to the bitten area and limb, and to immobilise the patient.
 When applied properly, this method can trap the venom in the bite area for many hours and can halt the effects of the venom until the bandage is released in the hospital and where the antivenom can be administered. - a.
 If the bite is on a limb, apply a broad pressure bandage over the bite site as soon as possible. - b.
 Then apply a further elasticised or firm bandage- start at the fingers or toes and move up the limb as far as can be reached, going over the bite site.
 Apply firmly but without stopping blood flow (check the finger tips). - c.
-Splint the bandaged limb- this can be done by bandaging the arm to the body, or leas together. - d.
+Splint the bandaged limb- this can be done by bandaging the arm to the body, or legs together. - d.
 Ensure the patient remains still. - e.
 Record the time the bite occurred and when the bandage was applied. - f.
 Wait with the patient, monitor and record any changes in their condition.